Carlocktography/QGIS_NA_2020_SLYR/README.md

 I think the sheer number of symbology and layout features/improvements that have been developed as a result of SLYR is interesting, and worth a mention.

 # Prior Art
-ArcGIS to QGIS In One Easy Lesson with SLYR - Ant Scott - FOSS4GUK Online 2020 https://youtu.be/h4fC7ryyyTw
+*ArcGIS to QGIS In One Easy Lesson with SLYR - Ant Scott - FOSS4GUK Online 2020*
+https://youtu.be/h4fC7ryyyTw

 # Nyall Notes
+*Nyall Dawson*
 Well - it's a complex situation.
 In summary:
 - QGIS relies on the GDAL library for accessing GDB databases
 - GDAL has two different drivers for GDB files.
 One is an open-source